elm-community/elm-faq/index.md

 ### What does `=>` mean?
 A common idiom is to define the `(=>)` operator as a synonym for the `(,)` operator that constructs tuples (see just below).
 This makes a shorthand for long lists of tuple pairs, often used with the Html.style property.
 So `["color" => "red", "padding" => "2px"]` means `[("color", "red"), ("padding", "2px")]`.

-Note: Operators cannot be defined in elm-repl.
+Note: Operators cannot be defined in elm repl.

 ### What does `(,)` mean?